Shih Tzu Health Problems: Common Issues That May Affect This Breed

 Shih Tzus and other breeds are prone to some joint and back problems.

 These issues can have a heavy impact on your dog’s quality of life, so knowing which signs and symptoms to look for can help your furry best friend be a happy doggy!

 These are also known as slipping kneecaps.
 In small dogs, such as Shih Tzu, the kneecaps can pop out of place and cause discomfort or pain.

 Both Max and Rufus have experienced luxating patella's.

 Occasionally they will hop around with a leg up until the knee pops back into place.
 Usually, this is all a dog needs to do to correct displaced kneecaps.

 Resting and stretching can also help the knee move back into place.

 In severe cases, surgery is may be required.
-Fortunately, Max and Rufus have never had luxating patellas this severe!
+Fortunately, Max and Rufus have never had luxating patella this severe!

-One way to help prevent severe luxating patellas is to discourage your dog from jumping off furniture or other high points that can impact their joints.
+One way to help prevent severe luxating patella is to discourage your dog from jumping off furniture or other high points that can impact their joints.